Flyers trade Voracek to Blue Jackets on busy Day 2 of draft

-A familiar bearded face is going back to Columbus, with the Blue Jackets' longest tenured player heading to Philadelphia.
+A familiar bearded face is going back to Columbus, and the Blue Jackets' longest tenured player is off to Philadelphia.

 The player the Flyers got back?
 Well, Cam Atkinson is already in love with Philly’s favorite, familiar orange-bearded face.